 [56] Prepas EE, Burke J, Allen E, Holst M, Gibson K, Millions D. The Virginia Hills fire of 1998 and the opportunity to evaluate the impact of fire on water quality in upland stands on the boreal plain: The Virginia Hills fire : A once-in-a-lifetime opportunity to evaluate the impact of natural versus forestry-related disturbance on water quality, contaminants and biodiversity in surface waters on the boreal plain.
 Edmonton: Sustainable Forest Management Network; 2001.

 [57] Zheng Y, Doll CA, Qiu F, Anderson JA, Hauer G, Luckert MK.
 Potential ethanol biorefinery sites based on agricultural residues in Alberta, Canada: A GIS approach with feedstock variability.
-Biosystems Engineering 2021;204:223–34. doi:10.1016/j.biosystemseng.2021.01.010.
+Biosystems Engineering 2021;204:223–34. doi:10.1016/j.biosystemseng.2021.01.010